vycke/crinkles.dev/content/state-management.md

 - **Local**: state that is used by a single UI component.
 - **Shared**: state that is used by many UI components.
 It is often managed in a parent or wrapper component.
 - **Global**: a special kind of _shared_ state, as it lives on the highest level, accessible to all UI components (or even helper functions).
 - **Meta**: also known as 'state about state'.
-It tells you something about
+A common example is a loading state around fetch requests.
 - **Route**: state stored in the current URL of the application (e.g. object IDs or pagination information).
 - **Remote**: a copy of the data coming from a server.
 The responses of fetch requests are stored as 1-on-1 copies in this state.
 It should not deviate from the server (except when applying [optimistic UI](https://www.smashingmagazine.com/2016/11/true-lies-of-optimistic-user-interfaces/)).